 ETIAS (European Travel Information and Authorization System) will come into effect in 2021.
-Travelers from ETIAS-eligible countries who travel to Portugal or any other Schengen country will need to obtain an ETIAS visa for Portugal.
+Travelers from ETIAS-eligible countries who travel to Portugal or any other Schengen country will need to obtain an ETIAS visa waiver for Portugal.

 The online ETIAS application will be simple and the whole process will not take longer than several minutes.
 Applicants will just need to fill out the form and pay a fee using a credit or debit card.
 It is necessary to have a valid passport from one of the eligible countries to apply.